 Perhaps as a reflection of his impotence in the case, Owen lashed out with an order of press censorship.
 He threatens contempt of court charges against journalists and media organizations that publish anything that so much as tends to identify anonymous witnesses.
 Tends to identify?
 In whose view?
 Owen’s, I guess.
 It is completely subjective, and puts Owen in a clear position to intimidate the British press.

 The most recent hearing wasn’t the first time that Owen’s lack of control has been apparent.
-At the February 27th hearing, he lost control to parties associated with Boris Berezovsky, a fugitive Russian billionaire hiding out in London.
+At the February 27th hearing, he lost control to parties associated with Boris Berezovsky.
 About half of that hearing was controlled by those people as they advanced the ridiculous accusation that Russia and Britain were conspiring to withhold information vital to the case.
 If Owen had any control, he should have shut down that nonsense right away.

 The Berezovsky clan offered no substantiation for their claims.
 Their contention turned out to be pure fabrication, just like Berezovsky’s initial allegation that President Vladimir Putin ordered Litvinenko’s poisoning.
 Frankly, I don’t know whether Putin did or didn’t.
 But Berezovsky and his companions have certainly offered no factual basis for their claims.
 And they have a long record of inventing false stories to put Putin in a bad light.